 Pension Credit is made up of two parts, namely Guarantee Pension Credit and Savings Credit.

 The purpose of Pension Credit is to top up low incomes, bringing them up to a minimum of £167.25 for single people and £255.25 for a couple.

-As we mentioned earlier, almost one in six pensioners who are eligible still don’t claim it, a situation that isn't helped by the fact that the eligibility criteria were changed last year.
+Almost one in six pensioners who are eligible still don’t claim it, a situation that isn't helped by the fact that the eligibility criteria was changed last year.

 Get help with your Council Tax

 You could get a leg up with your Council Tax payments if your savings are below £16,000 or you're on a low income.

 Contact your local authority (or the Welsh or Scottish Government) to find out if you’re eligible for Council Tax Reduction.

 It now costs £9 for an NHS prescription but if you’re aged 60 or over and living in England, you won’t have to pay anything.

 If you live somewhere else in the UK, you're obviously entitled to free prescriptions regardless of your age.